AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ Serves files with correct headers
 - ✅ Still works with studio preview
 - ✅ All client page requests redirected to the main page and still work
-- Serve/redirect to default client app on top level
 - ✅ Gets project id from environment
 - ✅ Deploy server apps from GitHub to server app runner cache
 - ~~Connect to server apps from client in GitHub~~